maelvls/gh-to-jira/README.md

 The GitHub username must be mapped to a Jira account ID in the `github_to_jira_users` section of the YAML config for the assignment to work.

 Notes
-- The description uses Atlassian Document Format (ADF) and now only contains a single link back to the GitHub item.
+- The description field is omitted by default, allowing you to add your own description.
+Set `jira_skip_description: false` to include a link back to the GitHub item in the description.
 - If your Jira project requires additional fields, the bot fetches CreateMeta and auto-fills minimal valid values when creating.
 - Duplicate detection relies on the environment field containing `<owner>/<repo>#<n>`.
 The bot rewrites that field each cycle, so leave the “(do not edit this)” marker in place.
 - Jira issue properties could theoretically hold the GitHub identifiers, but making them searchable requires an administrator to configure entity-property indexing.
 Using the environment field avoids that administrative step.